Victor-Oyigeya/Using-SQL-to-investigate-a-security-issue/README.md

 ![Screenshot 2024-09-05 011830](https://github.com/user-attachments/assets/d39a49da-405d-4f31-8a70-dcff723f6a81)

 The query above will display a list of failed login attempts after business hours.
-In the first line, Select indicates which column to return from a table and * means select all columns.
-The second line, From indicates the table to query, in this case,  log_in_attempts.
+In the first line, SELECT indicates which column to return from a table and * means all columns.
+The second line, FROM indicates the table to query, in this case,  log_in_attempts.
 In the third line, the WHERE clause with an AND operator is used for filtering columns for strings of data, login_time and success is the column we are filtering.
-The > operator in the query will filter for login_time after ‘18:00’, and the = operator filters the success column for failed login attempts results. success = 0 means we are filtering for false [failed] login.
+The > operator in the query will filter for login_time after ‘18:00’, and the = operator filters the success column for failed login attempts results. <b>success = 0</b> means we are filtering for false [failed] login.
 0 means false [failed], while 1 means true [successful]. ]

 ### Retrieve login attempts on specific dates